Static libraries (C++/CX)

 On the Configuration Properties > C/C++ page, set Consume Windows Runtime Extension to Yes (/ZW).

-When you compile a new static library, if you make a call to a Win32 API that's excluded for Windows Store apps, the compiler will raise error C3861, “Identifier not found.”
-To look for an alternative method that's supported for the Windows Runtime, see Alternatives to Windows APIs in Windows Store apps.
+When you compile a new static library, if you make a call to a Win32 API that's excluded for Windows 8.x Store apps, the compiler will raise error C3861, “Identifier not found.”
+To look for an alternative method that's supported for the Windows Runtime, see .75568012-61E0-41CC-A4DF-C698F54F21EC

 You can safely ignore the warning only if the static library is not producing Windows Runtime components that are consumed outside the library itself.
 If the library doesn’t consume a component that it defines, then the linker can optimize away the implementation even though the public metadata contains the type information.
 This means that public components in a static library will compile but will not activate at run time.
 For this reason, any Windows Runtime component that's intended for consumption by other components or apps must be implemented in a dynamic-link library (DLL).